 The negative technical provisions at the level of the line of business or countries shall be considered with absolute value for the purpose of the calculation of the materiality of the above thresholds.

-Health direct insurance business pursued on a non-similar technical basis to life insurance shall be segmented into Non-Life line of business 1 to 3.
+Health direct insurance business pursued on a non-similar technical basis to life insurance shall be segmented into Non-life line of business 1 to 3.

 Undertakings shall take into account all the obligations in different currencies and convert them into the reporting currency.